seekdavidlee/az-customer-rewards-app/README.md

 # Hosting in Azure App Service
 You can use the free tier of Azure App Service.
 Once it is launched, configure the App Service Authentication with AAD as your provider.
 Then, download the publish profile so you can publish via Visual Studio.
 Lastly, go to Configuration and add an app setting with EasyAuth as the Key and true as the Value.
 This helps the application turn on the EasyAuthMiddleWare to hydrate your claims principal via the header information returned.

+# Calling a backend API

+To host another backend API, you would create a new App registration.
+Create permissions with one permission having something like "Points.List".
+Now, go back to your previous Web App registration and add the permission from this new App registration.
+Be sure to grant consent as an Administrator.
+Now you can configure the appsettings for ContosoAuthApi.
+When you launch the Web App for the user, click on the Test tab and test to see if you are able to access this backend api.

 # Support
 There is NO support available.
 This is just an example and should be treated as such with no implied warranty.